 - The number of extensions and their compatibility, and

 However, no two upgrades are the same, and the more investigation work carried out beforehand, the more accurate the timelines and estimates will be.

 Quality assurance (QA) testing time must also be factored in to ensure all main user journeys (customers and admin users) are not negatively impacted by upgrade work.

 An upgrade project, be it Magento 1 or Magento 2, is a good opportunity to strip out any obsolete code, unused extensions, and redundant functionality.
-It’s also a great time to review which bits of functionality are actually needed.
-Chances are you have some functionality that isn’t used enough to justify spending budget on upgrading extensions, or carrying out work to ensure compatibility.
+It’s also a great time to review which bits of functionality is actually needed.
+Chances are you have some functionality that isn’t used enough to justify spending budget on upgrading extensions or carrying out work to ensure compatibility.
 The more that can be dropped, the less there might be to upgrade, which means a lower cost.

 Upgrading Magento 1 Extensions

 Since the Magento 2 platform is so different, it requires existing extensions to be re-built.
 As more and more customers move to Magento 2, they will demand their favorite extensions become available.
 If extensions aren’t upgraded, customers will move elsewhere to find what they need.

 This depends highly on your current site and its current condition – bottom line is, if your site is performing well (running smoothly, orders are coming in…), and you’re using a version that’s not really outdated (I’d say anything before1.8 CE and 1.13 EE would be considered quite outdated), there is no rush, but you can (and should) start exploring Magento 2, ask your solution partner to give you their thoughts and start doing some basic plans.